babakfp/babakfp.ir/src/docs/svelte-outclick/+page.md

 </div>

 <style lang="postcss">
-	/*
-	You need to use :global() here because Svelte sucks.
-	You need to use an extra element(div) to wrap the component inside it, to prevent your styles from affecting the elements outside of this component.
+	/* You need to use :global() here because of some stupid issue with Svelte.
+You also need to use an extra element (div) to wrap the component inside it, to scope the styles. */ div :global(.my-custom-class) {
-	*/
-	div :global(.my-custom-class) {
 		color: red;
 	}